babakofi/Prog272-Weusijana/Week07-Midterm/MidtermWeb-Weusijana/README.md

 - Lets the user pick a poem and display it
 - Lets the user search on keywords associated with the poems and display the results in the form of titles.
 When a title is selected the poem is displayed.
-- Store a new poem in the database.
-The poem can be stored as JSON on the drive
+- Stores a new poem in the database.
-- Delete a poem from the database.
+- Deletes a poem from the database.
 - Reads in a config.json file on the server side

 This project was started with [HTML5 Boilerplate](http://html5boilerplate.com)

-# Instructions for developers:
+# Server side testing instructions for developers:
 Be sure you have installed Bower.
 On Linux:

 	sudo npm install -g bower